benhowell/benhowell.github.com/_drafts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 <br />

 #### Please explain.

-I just saw that you mention that you have c++ code that is working, if that is the case your camera may work in python as well.
-The code above manually parses the mjpeg stream without relying on opencv, since in some of my projects the url will not be opened by opencv no matter what I did(c++,python).

-Mjpeg over http is multipart/x-mixed-replace with boundary frame info and jpeg data is just sent in binary.
-So you don't really need to care about http protocol headers.
-All jpeg frames start with marker 0xff 0xd8 and end with 0xff 0xd9.
-So the code above extracts such frames from the http stream and decodes them one by one. like below.

-bytes is a growing queue that is slowly consumed by the parsing loop, the stream.read(16384) read 16384 bytes of data from http stream and add it to bytes,which will be shortened if a valid jpeg frame is found. the read buffer should be smaller than the smallest jpeg frame size, otherwise, there might be problems.
+I've had trouble with OpenCV and mpeg streams (even though OpenCV has support for this) as was the case in this instance with this [Ai-Ball Wi-Fi camera][2].
+The code here deals with the camera's mpeg stream directly and passes each image in that stream to OpenCV for consumption.
+As each (jpeg) image in the stream is binary encoded and each image frame contains a start marker ('\xff\xd8') and an end marker ('\xff\xd9') we can easily detect those markers and segment our stream into individual images.
+Many other people seem to have a similar problem so there are many other [explanations][3] and [examples][4] out there.
 <br />
 <br />

 #### Examples
-Here are a couple of examples of what you might want to do using OpenCV (nothing fancy, just some crude knockups, ya hear?):
+Here are a couple of examples of what you might want to do using OpenCV and some very lightweight built-in object detection algorithms (nothing fancy, just some crude knockups):

 First up, with relatively little extra code, and no other equipment, we could use fiducials to track position and orientation of objects: